 It’s also nice to leave part of the pancakes flat and serve them with blueberry or rhubarb jam and whipped cream.
 Then you take one, put jam and whipped cream, and fold them first in half, then again in half, looking like a quarter of a plate.
 You will need a fork for this one as the cream makes it less of a finger food 😊

-Enjoy, and please let us know if you try this Icelandic pancakes recipe!
+Enjoy, and please let us know if you try this Icelandic pancake recipe!

 Please signup HERE for our newsletter for more fun facts and information about Iceland!